 Students requiring special accommodations should contact the Office of Residence Life at their earliest convenience to discuss available housing options.

 Students who cancel their housing contract prior to participation in the room selection process will not be charged a penalty fee.
-Students who participate in the room selection process and subsequently cancel their housing contract by finals week will be charged a cancelation fee equivalent to the amount of the housing deposit.
+Students who participate in the room selection process and subsequently cancel their housing contract by finals week will be charged a cancellation fee equivalent to the amount of the housing deposit.

 Your housing contract is completed through the MySoutheast portal and you'll be walked through each step of the way once you reach the Residence Life Housing Portal.